 I have always suffered from anxiety (and what I now recognize as fear).
 When I saw 21 Days Deepening Journey, freedom from anxiety and fear with the Sage Robbins and the Freedom Guru app I was all over it.

-Disclosure: This post may be sponsored or contain an affiliate link.
-If you click through a link and make a purchase, it will earn me a small commission, at no additional cost to you!
+Disclosure: This post may or may not be sponsored or contain an affiliate link.
+If you click through a link and make a purchase, it may or may not earn me a small commission.
+At no additional cost to you!
 As an Amazon Associate, I earn from qualifying purchases.

 This might get a little personal.
 But all in the pursuit of honesty.
 And clarity.